mikecroucher/Windows_Scientific_Computing/Powershell.md

 Dr. Drang, [More shell, less egg](http://www.leancrew.com/all-this/2011/12/more-shell-less-egg/), December 4th, 2011.

-Common words problem: read a text file, identify the N most frequently-occurring words, print out a sorted list of the words with their frequences.
+Common words problem: read a text file, identify the N most frequently-occurring words, print out a sorted list of the words with their frequencies.

 10 plus pages of Pascal ... or ...
 1 line of shell